 Comment tables will be available with comment forms, pens, and a comment deposit box.
 Attendees will have the option to take the form home and mail it back per a return mailing address printed on the back of the form.
 The deadline for submitting comments will also be printed on the comment forms.

-Online Public Meeting
+Online Public Hearing Tool

-The consultant team will develop an online virtual public hearing tool in an ArcGIS StoryMap.
-The StoryMap tool will include all public hearing materials that can be made available as a link on the TxDOT project website.
+The consultant team will develop an online virtual public hearing tool that will include all public hearing materials posted to the TxDOT project website.